ni/nimble/packages/nimble-components/src/card/specs/README.md

 component.
 See the [Angular Material `mat-card` component](https://v5.material.angular.io/components/card/overview) for an example.
 We could add similar content in the future, but it is not required at this time.

+See [Open Issues](#open-issues) for more on the question of whether to add a built-in title.

-Since we're not providing any built-in content, the API surface area for the `nimble-card` is very small.
+If we're not providing any built-in content, the API surface area for the `nimble-card` is very small.
 The template contains only a slot, and there are no configurable properties on the component.
 Here is an example usage for the `nimble-card` component: